xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

 ## BFD Scale

-Resources of the OAM engine present in the hardware are also used by other features like CFM.
+Resources of the OAMP engine present in the hardware are also used by other features like CFM.
 This limits the BFD scale a certain limit single-path and multi-path (v4/v6).
 But we have succeeded in carving the resources appropriately, to provide right amount of BFD sessions (v4/v6) which suits different use cases.

 ## Reference